Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Experiments

-\item \textbf{Generator}: We deploy LLMs with various model sizes—including Meta-Llama-3-8B~\cite{huggingface2024llama3}, DeepSeek-R1-Distill-Qwen-14B~\cite{deepseek2024r1distill}, and GPT-4.1~\cite{GPT-4} (via the OpenAI API)—using the vLLM framework~\cite{vllm} to generate answers to open-ended questions.
+\item \emph{Generator}: We deploy LLMs with various model sizes—including Meta-Llama-3-8B \cite{huggingface2024llama3}, DeepSeek-R1-Distill-Qwen-14B \cite{deepseek2024r1distill}, and GPT-4.1 \cite{GPT-4} (via the OpenAI API)—using the vLLM framework~\cite{vllm} to generate answers to open-ended questions.
 A prompt containing the query, the $k$ retrieved passages, and critical thinking instructions is constructed to initiate the answer generation process (see Prompt-Generation in Appendix~\ref{app:prompt}). \end{itemize}

-\sssec{Attacker settings}: \hao{As outlined in Sec.~\ref{sec:attack_model}, the attacker deploys a DeepSeek-R1-Distill-Qwen-14B model to generate $J=8$ synthetic passages.
-These passages are then evaluated using a separate \emph{sentence-t5-xl}~\cite{t5xl} encoder to calculate their PS values, as the RAG's own encoder is unknown to the attacker.
-The attacker selects two passages with the highest and lowest PS values as seed passages.
-Based on the seed passages, the attacker prompts the model to generate $n=10$ adversarial variants for the positive bias injection and another 10 for the negative bias injection and finally injects them into the target knowledge database.}
+\sssec{Attacker settings}. \hao{As outlined in Sec.~\ref{sec:attack_model}, the attacker deploys a DeepSeek-R1-Distill-Qwen-14B model to generate $J=8$ synthetic passages.
+These passages are then evaluated using a separate \texttt{sentence-t5-xl}~\cite{t5xl} encoder to calculate their PS values, as the RAG's own encoder is unknown to the attacker.
+We assume an expertise-free attacker who selects the passages with the highest and lowest PS values as the two adversarial passages.
+Based on the biased passages, the attacker prompts the model to generate $n=10$ adversarial variants for positive \attack\ and another 10 for negative \attack\ and finally injects them into the knowledge database.}

-\sssec{Methodology}: \hao{In each experimental round, we target one query and evaluate all methods under both attack types at three injection intensities: 1, 5, and 10 adversarial passages.
-These intensities correspond to approximately 0.1–1$\times$ the average number of benign passages per query for WIKI-BALANCE and HotpotQA, and 0.02–0.2$\times$ for Reddit-Dialogues, respectively.
+\sssec{Methodology}: \hao{In each experimental round, we target one query and evaluate all methods under both positive and negative EBI attacks at three injection numbers: 1, 5, and 10 adversarial passages.
+These numbers correspond to approximately 0.1–1$\times$ the average number of benign passages per query for WIKI-BALANCE and HotpotQA, and 0.02–0.2$\times$ for Reddit-Dialogues, respectively.
 We repeat this procedure for all queries in the corpus and report the average performance.
 For each query, we generate answers three times using the same retrieved context and decoding parameters.
 This repetition mitigates the influence of occasional outlier responses caused by the stochastic decoding process of LLMs.}

 We set $k=5$ as the default number of retrieved passages throughout our evaluation.
 This choice follows common practice in RAG systems, where a small number of high-quality contexts is preferred to balance informativeness and computational efficiency.
 Specifically, typical retrieved passages are long articles (e.g, Wikipedia pages), many of which exceed 10K tokens.
 A larger $k$ would slow down inference, introduce more distractors (i.e., irrelevant content), and may even cause the total context length to exceed the input token limit of our locally deployed models.